project-gemmi/gemmi/docs/analysis.rst

   ...                 ns.add_atom(atom, n_ch, n_res, n_atom)
   ...

-All these function store ``Mark``\ s in cell-lists.
-A mark contains position of atom's symmetry image and indices that point to the original atom.
+All these functions store ``Mark``\ s in cell-lists.
+A mark contains the position of an atom's symmetry image and indices that point to the original atom.
 Searching for neighbors returns marks, from which we can obtain original chains, residues and atoms.

 NeighborSearch has a couple of functions for searching.
 The first one takes atom as an argument::